Worldwide Guide to Women in Leadership

 Makobo Caroline Modjadji VI 2003-05 Rain Queen Makobo Modjadji VI of Balobedu (South Afcica)

 Elected to succeed her grandmother because her mother, Princess Makhaele' Maria Modjadji, died two days later than her mother, Rain Queen Mokope Modjadji V (1937-81-2001).
 Like her predecessors, she had the ability to control the clouds and rivers.
 Although respected for her abilities and lineage, she was seen as too modern to be the next Rain Queen, which may have been why there was such a long delay before she was crowned.
-Custom dictated that rain queens live reclusive lives, hidden in the royal kraal with their 'wives', but she insisted to live a modern life and her partner, David Mohale, lived with her in the pink palace, and she acknowledged him as father of her daughter.
-Her death certificate says she died of meningitis, a common illness affecting those with a compromised immune system such as is caused by Aids.
-She believed, however, that she was being poisoned, and her partner has removed their daughter - and only possible heir to the throne, Princess Masalanabo, from sight as he believes that her life is also in danger.
+Custom dictated that rain queens live reclusive lives, hidden in the royal kraal with their 'wives', but she insisted to live a modern life and her partner, David Mohale, lived with her in the pink palace, and she acknowledged him as father of her daughter, Princess Masalanabo, who is likely to become Queen at the age of 18 in 2022.
+Modjadj IV's brother is now regent and some wants his daughter by his cousin to be placed on the throne but he is in favour of his niece.
 Makobo Constance Modjadji VI lived (1978-2005).

 2003- Datu Andi Lu of Luwu (Indonesia)